Sharks could go full strength for Pumas

 Scrumhalf is no less overstocked, with Louis Schreduer to come in and add to a list of options that already includes Michael Claassens, Cameron Wright, Hanco Venter and Rowan Gouws.
 It’s not clear how much of a role Claassens will play in Super Rugby next year, hence the temptation to look at different options now.
 Curwin Bosch must surely be the favourite for flyhalf, but Inny Radebe’s return to fitness, along with the presence of Garth April and Ben Janse van Rensburg may mean a shift to the last line for the talented 20-year old, given a lack of depth at the back.

-Centre is also overflowing; the temptation will be to start with Jeremy Ward and Lukhanyo Am for now, while Marius Louw, S’bura Sithole, Tristan Blewett and (later) Johan Deysel will also come into contention.
+Centre is also overflowing, even with Andre Esterhuizen lost to Japan; the temptation will be to start with Jeremy Ward and Lukhanyo Am for now, while Marius Louw, S’bura Sithole, Tristan Blewett and (later) Johan Deysel will also come into contention.
 Wing is a little thinner, although in Sbu Nkosi and Kobus van Wyk, du Preez will feel he has possibly the best available starting pair in the competition.
-Figruing out what to do with Odwa Ndungane – perhaps even playing him at fullback where Bosch, April and currently-injured Rhyno Smith are the only real options in the squad.
+Figuring out what to do with Odwa Ndungane – perhaps even playing him at fullback where Bosch, April and currently-injured Rhyno Smith are the only real options in the squad.
+Lwazi Mvovo will also not be available due to a Japanese sabbatical.

 It’s at 3, 4 and 15 that the Sharks are thin and one feels du Preez is going to have to try something radical, particularly in that latter position.
 Perhaps he could think out of the box and try van Rensburg there (since he’s not looking to have the calm head needed to start games at flyhalf yet, not even at this level) yet does boast a boot with more of a range than the likes of April.